Malta in the Junior Eurovision Song Contest 2020

-Malta participated in the Junior Eurovision Song Contest 2020, to be held in Warsaw, Poland.
+Malta was represented at the Junior Eurovision Song Contest 2020, to be held in Warsaw, Poland.
 Maltese broadcaster Public Broadcasting Services (PBS) was responsible for the country's participation in the contest, and organised a national final to select the Maltese entry.
 Malta was represented in the contest by the song "Chasing Sunsets", written by Peter Borg, Aleandro Spiteri Monseigneur, Joe Roscoe and Emil Calleja Bayliss, and performed by Chanel Monseigneur.
 She achieved 8th place with 100 points.